-Oxfordshire Football Association is committed to avoid and eliminate unfair discrimination of any kind in football, and will under no circumstances condone unlawful discriminatory practices.
+Suffolk FA is committed to avoiding and eliminating unfair discrimination of any kind in football, and will under no circumstances condone unlawful discriminatory practices.
 The organisation takes a zero tolerance approach to harassment.
 Examples of the relevant legislation and the behaviours in question are given in the Appendix.